blaz96m/select-docs/docs/showcase.md

     ```

-#### Select Paging Example {#select-paging}
+#### Select Paging {#select-paging}

-In a non async enviorment the option list can also be paginated by providing the `recordsPerPage` prop.
+The option list can also be paginated by providing the `recordsPerPage` prop.
 This will enable infiniteScroll and control the amount of options rendered in the list.

 <SelectPaging />